 The White Snake Museum is located within Kikko Park, close to Kintaikyo Bridge.
-Buses from Iwakuni Station and Shin-Iwakuni Station reach Kintaikyo bus stop in 15 minutes.
+Buses from Iwakuni Station and Shin-Iwakuni Station reach the Kintaikyo bus stop in 15 minutes.
 The fare is 300 yen from Iwakuni Station (buses every 10-20 minutes) and 350 yen from Shin-Iwakuni Station (1-2 buses per hour).

 White Snakes of Iwakuni